mettamatt/code-reasoning/docs/configuration.md

 ### Testing Configuration

-The Code-Reasoning MCP Server includes two testing frameworks:
+The Code-Reasoning MCP Server includes testing functionality for developers who are extending or modifying the server.
+Most users do not need to be concerned with these testing capabilities.

-1. The Integrated Test Runner - For testing the server functionality
-2. The Prompt Evaluation System - For evaluating prompt effectiveness

-#### Integrated Test Runner

-The Integrated Test Runner solves the visibility issues with StdioClientTransport and properly handles JSON-RPC protocol requirements.
-With this approach, you don't need to worry about managing separate terminals or dealing with communication challenges.

-For most testing needs, use these simple commands:
+#### Basic Testing Commands

+To test the MCP server:

 ```bash
 # Run basic tests